Tim Anderson Preview, Player Props: White Sox vs. Diamondbacks

-On Tuesday, Tim Anderson (.400 on-base percentage in past 10 games, 110 points above season-long percentage) and the Chicago White Sox play the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 7:40 PM ET.
+The Chicago White Sox, including Tim Anderson (.350 on-base percentage in past 10 games, 60 points above season-long percentage), battle starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

 Sportsbook Promo Codes